This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 How to deal with naysayers

 The truth is solo travel scares them.
 They tut and say they could never do it by themselves and it’s not because of the danger.
-Statistically it’s more dangerous to stay at home than travel.
-If overseas tragedies were a dime and dozen they would hardly make the news.
+Statistically, it’s more dangerous to stay at home than travel.
+If overseas tragedies were a dime a dozen they would hardly make the news.

-As for money, you can easily find a job, do a Workaway or join a WWOOFing community (Willing Workers on Organic Farms) to save money if necessary.
+As for money, you can easily find a job, do a Workaway or join a WWOOFing community (Worldwide Opportunities on Organic Farms) to save money if necessary.
 Also, travel actually enhances your career.
-Where else are you going to get stellar intercultural and problem solving skills?
+Where else are you going to get stellar intercultural and problem-solving skills?

 As soon as someone breaks the mould and makes that wishful thinking a reality then the illusion is shattered.
 That faraway place becomes a possibility and along with it comes the worry that they may have missed out on it.
 A naysayer doesn’t want to question their life choices so it’s far easier to try and deter you from making yours.

 So I say the best way to deal with a naysayer is to just get out there and travel.
 Live your solo travelling dream, and most importantly, prove them wrong.
 Show them that solo travel is possible when you set your mind to it and the fears holding them back are unfounded.
 (You can read about why you should travel at least once here. )

 There’s nothing better than proving a naysayer wrong so use their criticisms as ammunition to drive you further.
 If you’re planning a solo trip for the first time don’t let the naysayers get you down.
 They’re more afraid that they’re missing something from their lives because of the fact that you’re happily living yours.

 Of course, it’s worth mentioning that not all naysayers are out to ruin your plans.
 Whether these concerns come from a friend or a family member, sometimes they just have your best interests at heart.
 Stepping into the unknown is intimidating but it can be worse for the people you leave at home.